saltyorg/docs/docs/community/guides/cloudbox.md

 - Copy `rclone.conf` to `/srv/git/saltbox` <Br/>
   and edit the configuration files as needed you can follow the [saltbox install instructions for saltbox for this](../../saltbox/install/install.md)<Br/>

-- Run the preinstall command, this step will create the specified user account, add it to sudoers, update the kernel, edit GRUB configuration, install Rclone, and reboot the server if needed. <br />
+- Run the preinstall command.

+  This step will create the specified user account, add it to sudoers, update the kernel, edit GRUB configuration, install Rclone, and reboot the server if needed. <br />

     ``` { .shell }